dorkamotorka/container-oomkill-probe/README.md

 This repository contains an example for inspecting container OOM (Out of memory) kills using an eBPF probe.

-Docker image is available on [Dockerhub](https://hub.docker.com/r/ar2pi/container-oomkill-probe).
+There's also a Docker image available on [Dockerhub](https://hub.docker.com/r/ar2pi/container-oomkill-probe).

 See the blog post [Troubleshoot Container OOM Kills with eBPF](https://dev.to/ar2pi/troubleshoot-container-oom-kills-with-ebpf-4am).